-For more info and tour dates, find Little Boots on Facebook or check out her official site.
-Download the music on
+For more info, music and your dates, check out their official site or Facebook.
+Buy the music on